 Copyright owned by Jay Cool, October 2019

 P.S.
-I would like to be able to relay to you the name of this school in Fleetwood, but the only name I recall is Blackberry School, which somehow I suspect to have existed in my imagination only!
+I would like to be able to relay to you the name of this school in Fleetwood, but the only name I recall is Blackberry School, a name which I suspect exists in my imagination only!

 Further related reading: